Bahrain Victorious

 Full official team name and common short name

-Team Bahrain Victorious; commonly “Bahrain Victorious” or “Bahrain”.
+Team Bahrain Victorious; commonly “Bahrain Victorious” or “Bahrain” and with TBV as the UCI shortcode.

 Team category and status